andrewpillar/mgrt/readme.md

 ## Quick Start

-mgrt can be installed via Go.
-Simply clone the repository and run `go install`.
+To install mgrt, clone the repository and run `make`.

 ```
 $ git clone https://github.com/andrewpillar/mgrt.git
 $ cd mgrt
-$ go install
+$ make
 ```

 Once installed you can create a new mgrt instance by running `mgrt init`.